Hiring Costs at Every Level

 Turnover & Employee Retention

-The costs of turnover for workers can be upwards of 30% of a person’s annual salary, on average.
+The costs of turnover for workers—one of the hidden hiring costs—can be upwards of 30% of a person’s annual salary, on average.
 One study revealed that for some very highly skilled or complex positions, turnover costs can reach as high as 213% of that person’s annual salary.
 Even positions earning less than 50k per year cost 20% in turnover, while those less than 30k per year, which make up nearly half of the U.S. workforce, can cost around 16%.

 It’s no surprise then how much of a concern retaining talent can be for businesses.
 One study done by the Saratoga Institute found that of their 800 respondents representing 20 different industries, only 35% have specific turnover reduction plans in place, which means well more than half of their survey population have no turnover reduction policies in place to work toward retaining their employees.